ansible-collections/ibm_zos_core/docs/source/modules/zos_job_submit.rst

    For supported character sets used to encode data, refer to the \ `documentation <https://ibm.github.io/z_ansible_collections_doc/ibm_zos_core/docs/source/resources/character_set.html>`__\ .

    This module uses \ `zos\_copy <./zos_copy.html>`__\  to copy local scripts to the remote machine which uses SFTP (Secure File Transfer Protocol) for the underlying transfer protocol; SCP (secure copy protocol) and Co:Z SFTP are not supported.
 In the case of Co:z SFTP, you can exempt the Ansible user id on z/OS from using Co:Z thus falling back to using standard SFTP.
 If the module detects SCP, it will temporarily use SFTP for transfers, if not available, the module will fail.

-   This module uses `zos_copy <./zos_copy.html>`_ to copy local scripts to the remote machine which uses SFTP (Secure File Transfer Protocol) for the underlying transfer protocol; SCP (secure copy protocol) and Co:Z SFTP are not supported.
-In the case of Co:z SFTP, you can exempt the Ansible user id on z/OS from using Co:Z thus falling back to using standard SFTP.
-If the module detects SCP, it will temporarily use SFTP for transfers, if not available, the module will fail.